How to Sync Any Entity in Exalate for Salesforce

 def statusMapping

 Sets mapping for statuses according to the following template [remote issue status: local case status].
-If you set the mapping from the example in Salesforce, the New status in Salesforce will be displayed as Open in Jira.
+If you set the mapping from the example in Salesforce, the New status in Salesforce is displayed as Open in Jira.

 Creating a Trigger